 We had a busy weekend.
 Contractors arrived on Saturday and despite a day of rain on Friday, they cut silage.
-They then returned to Sunday, baled and wrapped it, and then headed on their merry way.
+They then returned on Sunday, baled and wrapped it, and then headed on their merry way.

 Over the past weeks, we have been plotting which paddocks of grass to keep for winter fodder.
 During May, conditions for grass growth are usually at their peak and it is the time of year when it will grow the most.
 Very quickly, a paddock will go from being ‘good for grazing’ to being ‘too strong’.
 This means that there is too much grass in the paddock for the sheep to tackle.
 It literally happens overnight.